 Stretching isn’t worthwhile if you don’t know what you’re doing.
 The following have been proven scientifically to boost flexibility and mobility.

 Static stretches refer to movements where you stand, sit, or lie still in a single position for a prolonged period of time.
 Planking would be an example of this.

 Proprioceptive Neuromuscular Facilitation stretches refer to movements where you passively move a muscle and then contract it isometrically against resistance.
 As you repeat this movement, you should notice an increased range of motion with each rep.

 If you aren’t getting the results you want within a few weeks, here are some additional pointers for feeling looser.

 Contrary to popular belief, stretching is not a warm-up.
 You should engage in some light cardiovascular exercise before you stretch, even if it’s just jogging for 10 minutes.

 When you eat better, you feel better.
 And when you feel better, you’re more likely to go the extra mile to attain your fitness goals.

 A foam roller is a handy tool for moving in ways that would be impossible on your own.
-You can find a high-quality one online for less than $15.
+Try a high-quality Yoga Strong Roller.

 Don’t Rush Your Stretching